Slavery in Iran: Employment of slaves

 As in previous times, slaves were used as eunuchs, domestic servants and concubines in the harems; as military men, administrative staff, or field laborers; it was considered a matter of status to have slaves in the household.
 Visiting Europeans could also have slaves in their household during their stay, however their slaves could leave any moment they wished with the claim that as Muslims, they were not compelled to serve Christians.
 Slaves owned by the Turkmen tribes were used to herd their flocks and till their land, and in southeast Iran slaves were almost exclusively held for agricultural labor.
 The British consul reported that "in Beluchistan there are several hamlets inhabited by slaves, who till the Government's property around Bampūr", and in Sīstān "the cultivators of the soil are, for the most part, Slaves both black and white."

 The domestic slave pattern was similar in regard to the royal Qajar harem.
-The wives and slave concubines of shah Fath-Ali Shah Qajar came from the harems of the vanquished houses of Zand and Afšār; from the Georgian and Armenian campaigns; as well as from the slave markets, and presented as gifts to the shah from the provinces.
+The wives and slave concubines of shah Fath-Ali Shah Qajar came from the harems of the vanquished houses of Zand and Afshar; from the Georgian and Armenian campaigns; as well as from the slave markets, and presented as gifts to the shah from the provinces.
 The slave concubines of the harem were mainly white, dominantly Turkmen and Kurdish captives under the supervision of female chief called aqal (aḡūl).
 Slave boys below puberty (ḡolām-bačča) served as servants and playmates in the harem.
 Eunuchs were mainly African slaves.
-During the Qajar dynasty, slave soldiers, ghilman, were used for the royal guard, and they were mainly white slaves from Caucasus.
+During the Qajar era, slave soldiers, ghilman, were used for the royal guard, and they were mainly white slaves from Caucasus.

-Female slaves (kaniz) had in some aspects more freedom than free Muslim women: being not viewed as respectable women they were allowed to move about alone in public outside of the sex segregation of the harem without a veil, and mingle with men in public places such as coffee houses, and were less harshly punished for a extramarital sexual relationship.
+Female slaves (kaniz) had in some aspects more freedom than free Muslim women: being not viewed as respectable women they were allowed to move about alone in public outside of the sex segregation of the harem without a veil, and mingle with men in public places such as coffee houses, and were less harshly punished for an extramarital sexual relationship.

 Slaves were well-integrated into Iranian society.
 They intermarried with Persians, spoke Persian and adopted Islam.
 British traveler Ella Sykes wrote that Iran was the "Paradise" for slaves.